pavankumarNama/PythonLearnig/README.md

 # PythonLearnig
-This repository contains all programs of python.
+This repository contains all sample (or) excersise programs of python.